It seems as if every week someone you know is discussing the news that a friend or relative has dementia.

 ALA can, therefore, enhance the lifespan of these important and powerful antioxidants.

 Growing scientific research is providing evidence that many nutrients in food offer protective factors to support the ageing brain.

 Nutritional intervention may therefore play a major role in supporting your brain health throughout your life and well into your twilight years.

 Including a good mix of the following brain supportive nutrients could provide some insurance against brain deterioration and cognitive decline.

-Various small studies have shown that acetyl l carnitine slows down mental deterioration in patients with Alzheimer’s disease and appears to have a beneficial effect on short term memory.
+Various small studies have shown that Acetyl-L-carnitine slows down mental deterioration in patients with AD and appears to have a beneficial effect on short term memory.
 (17)